BogdanStirbat/team-vote/README.md

  - PORT=<the backend app port>
  - JWTSECRET=<the chosen jwt secret>

-To start the backend application: go into the backend folder and run `npm run start`.
+To start the backend application: go into the backend folder and run `npm run dev`.
 The backend application will start on port 3001.

 To start the frontend application: go into the frontend folder and run `npm run dev`.
 The frontend application will start on port 3000, and you can visit [it](http://localhost:3000) in your browser.